 - Log in to your account.

-- To register, click on the class name (not in a menu).
+- Click on the course name in a table.

-When you create an account, a link will be sent by email.
+After creating an account, you will receive a link by email.
 Click on the link and enter a memorable password.
 Use this password to login and enroll in a class.
 All of the classes are listed on the front page.
 Many pages also list the classes in the right-hand side panel.

 - Mandarin Two

 The second course in our Mandarin series expands on the basics, giving you a fuller set of conversational strategies.
 It builds upon the foundation of pinyin and simple grammar from the first course.
 And gives you more strategies to talk about food, shopping, weather, and common expressions that will delight your Chinese friends.

 In addition to greater conversational breadth, you will also learn how to get help from Chinese people without using English.
 And like our first course, you will keep it all fresh with online quizzes, flashcards, audio recordings and grammar visuals.

 - Mandarin Three